bcgov/design-research-guide/docs/planning-research/index.md

 Criteria might be

 - A particular demographic (for example, women under 30 years of age)
-- A specific user group (for example, small business owners or internal staff)
+- A specific audience (for example, small business owners or internal staff)
 - Specific life events (for example, users who have recently moved or are looking for a job)
 - Specific access needs (for example, people who use assistive technology)
 - A specific level of digital skill (for example, users who have basic online skills)